By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Secondary trauma is the traumatic result of watching someone else be injured or their life threatened.
 It is just as real as if the incident happened to you and can last long after the incident is over.

 One place where we saw a lot of secondary trauma, this might also go by the name of vicarious trauma, was the incidents of September 11th.
 Children who watched the planes fly into the towers over and over on Television became frightened even though the events were thousands of miles away.
 They believed, because of the repeated showings, that thousands of planes were hitting thousands of buildings and that any moment the planes might hit buildings in their neighborhood.

 This points out that events do not need to happen to you to be traumatic.
 Watching a close family member be injured or killed can be as traumatic as if it happened to you.
 One reason there seems to be more Post-traumatic Stress Disorders among military veterans is the number of horrific incidents they witness during a tour of duty.

-Watching others you are close to be killed or injured has a traumatic effect on you even if you are far enough away to escape injury.
+Watching others you are close to being killed or injured has a traumatic effect on you even if you are far enough away to escape injury.

 Humans are endowed with very vivid imaginations.
 Which raises the question can people be traumatized by fictional things, things that never happened?

 As we grow older our ability to distinguish reality from fiction should improve.
 Young children are not always able to tell the difference.
 Plenty of children develop fears, night terrors or long-term phobias because adults watch horror or other graphic entertainment.
 They allow the kids to watch along with them since the adults are not overly frightened they expect the child to be able to understand the difference.